Building Inclusive Tourism: Monthly Webinar Series

 April 13: Best Practices of Integrating DEI Principles at the DMO Level

-Session Information: This webinar features best practices of integrating DEI principles at the DMO level.
+Session Information: This webinar features best practices for integrating DEI principles at the DMO level.
 The session will begin with a presentation from Greg DeShields, Executive Director of Tourism Diversity Matters, after which Rebecca Godfrey will moderate a discussion with Explore Edmonton on the status of their journey to build a more inclusive tourism industry.

-- Greg DeShields, Executive Director of Tourism Diversity Matters
+- Greg DeShields - Executive Director of Tourism Diversity Matters

 - Paul Hawes - VP, Destination Development and Marketing, Explore Edmonton